dotis/SouthFL_observatory/Notes.md

 #### Tools:
 1. Sentinel-2 WQ (test C2RCC w/SFER cruise data and IRL sensor data)
-2. Sentinel-3 WQ (FLH mainly to look at blooms)
+2. PACE or other OC (S3?) anomalies to look at high Chla, turb, blooms (can we use MODA climatology?)
 3. USGS and USACE gauge data (on Quarto dash)
 4. Physical model for flow?
 (FVCOM?)
+5. IMERG daily precip
+6.

 #### Dashboard (simple - Quarto/Shiny/FlexDB):